Shirlett/All-R-Hall-Shirlett/HW09/README.md

 3. ![Readme](https://github.com/Shirlett/STAT545-hw-Hall-Shirlett/blob/master/HW09/nicenum/README.md)

 # Reflection
-Getting an error free check was the most difficult aspect of this homework.
+Getting an error free check was the most difficult aspect of this exercise.
 I had included examples in the header portion of each function and the check tried to also run them.
 The solution was to encase the examples in the \dontrun{} function.
 The inspiration for the functions came from a combinaton of reviewing solutions on stack overflow and from own experiences with formatting numbers for graph axes.